JetSimon/open-source-election-game/readme.md

 }
 ```

-Note that currently the election information isn't part of the ScenarioModel, but it will be in the future (see Issues)

-Also note that instead of having an array of IssueScores like in TCT (an artifact of how everything was stored in a database in TCT), the associated state and candidate issue scores (as well as things like question answers, effects, etc) are just part of the CandidateModel and StateModel json.
-See the ```src/models/``` folder for a better idea of how the data is laid out.
+Note that instead of having an array of IssueScores/AnswerFeedback/etc like in TCT (an artifact of how everything was stored in a database in TCT), the associated state and candidate issue scores (as well as things like question answers, effects, etc) are just part of the CandidateModel and StateModel json.
+See the ```src/engine/models/``` folder for a better idea of how the data is laid out.

+In total, you need 3 files to define a scenario:

+1. The scenario model is stored in a file called data.json.

+2. The logic for cyoa and endings is stored in a file called logic.js.

+3. The map svg for each scenario is stored in a file called map.svg.
+Note that each state in data.json needs a corresponding path in the map.svg where the id of the path is the abbreviation of the staate.

 # Engine, View, Models

 I am trying to keep the engine stuff separate from the "view" (aka the frontend website).
 So technically the backend could be plugged into anything.
 All that/the game logic lives in the ```src/engine``` folder.
-The view part is in the ```src/views``` folder, but we could also have a /components folder in the future.
+The views for the game, that aren't needed to function technically but are needed to interact with it are in ```src/game```.
+The ```src/website``` folder contains frontend code for the website that isn't strictly needed to play the game.
+The ```src/editor``` folder contains the frontend code for the scenario editor page.
+Note that the editor folder depends on the engine and game folders.

-The ```src/models``` folder contains models for data structures.
-Models are the basic unchanging data of the engine.
-Look up the MVC design pattern.
+The ```src/engine/models``` folder contains the interfaces for the basic data structures of the game/scenarios.

 # More About the Engine